elementary/website/docs/code/os-dev.md

 sudo apt install appname --reinstall
 ```

-## Wingpanel
+## WingPanel

-When developing *Wingpanel* or *Wingpanel* related packages like the *Applications menu* and indicators you want to start the *Wingpanel* from the command line to view logs. *Wingpanel* is automatically started and restarted by *Cerbere*.
-To remove *Wingpanel* from it's monitored applications follow these steps:
+When developing *WingPanel* or *WingPanel* related packages like the *Applications Menu* and indicators you want to start the *WingPanel* from the command line to view logs. *WingPanel* is automatically started and restarted by *Cerbere*.
+To remove *WingPanel* from it's monitored applications follow these steps:

 1. Install the *Dconf Editor* using the *AppCenter*.
 2. Go to: `/io/elementary/desktop/cerbere/monitored-processes`